Super-Protocol/docs/testnet/Marketplace/first-steps.md

 ## 2. Metamask Configuration

-You don’t need to login if you just want to browse the Marketplace offers, but if you want to create orders, then you’ll need to login with Metamask.
+Metamask login is not required to browse the Marketplace offers, but if you want to create orders, then you’ll need to configure Metamask for testnet.
 Please complete the steps below:

 <div style={{'background-color':'rgba(255, 217, 170,0.5)',padding: 12 + 'px'}}>
 <b>Step 1.
 Install Metamask</b><br/>